 The Jewish Film Institute (JFI) Completion Grants support independent film and media projects that probe nuanced and surprising corners of Jewish life, history, culture, and identity.
 Grants provide critical resources for filmmakers to accelerate the final stages of their films.

 Launched in 2020 to mark JFI’s 40th anniversary and to address the growing need for Jewish film funding nationally and internationally, the Grants advocate for films that challenge stereotypes and conventions, spark impactful conversations about Jewish life, and innovate storytelling forms.
-JFI has distributed $250,000 in grants to 19 projects since 2020.
+To date, JFI has distributed more than $420,000 to 33 films.

-In 2023, JFI will award $75,000 in Completion Grants to groundbreaking features, shorts, episodic programs, or web series, in fiction, documentary, and animation that offer fresh, nuanced, and thought-provoking explorations of Jewish themes.
+In 2025, JFI will award Completion Grants to groundbreaking films that offer fresh, nuanced, and thought-provoking explorations of Jewish themes.
 Projects with potential to entertain and engage, turn conversation into action, and reframe understanding of Jewish cultures and identities are competitive.
+Films can be fiction, documentary, or animated, in short, feature-length, episodic, or web series formats.
+Individual grants range from $5,000-$35,000.